 Ear, nose, and throat problems can affect children from birth through early adulthood.
 They can vary from mild concerns to serious issues that require medical or surgical treatment.
-At Duke Children’s, our pediatric otolaryngologists diagnose and treat the full range of ear, nose, and throat (ENT) disorders.
+Duke pediatric otolaryngologists diagnose and treat the full range of ear, nose, and throat (ENT) disorders.
 We work with specialists throughout Duke to achieve the best possible outcome for your child.

 About Childhood ENT Disorders